Integrating central extensions of Lie algebras via Lie 2-groups: Geometric cocycle constructions

-This Lie groupoid will be shown to be the right candidate for carrying a group structure that integrates $\omega$ in the general case, regardless of the question whether $\per_{\omega}(\pi_{2}(G))$ is discrete or not.
+This Lie groupoid will be shown to carry the structure of a Lie-2 group that integrates $\omega$ in the general case, regardless of the question whether $\per_{\omega}(\pi_{2}(G))$ is discrete or not.

 In what follows, we stick to the notation introduced in Section \ref{sect:locally_smooth_cocycles}.
 What we choose in addition is for each $j\in G$ some open identity neighborhood $W_{j}\se V$ with the property that $j^{-1} W_{j} j\se V$ and that $\varphi(W_{j})\se \fg$ is convex.
-In the case that $G=C^{\infty}(M,K)$ (for $M$ a compact manifold) or in the case that $G=C(X,K)$ (for $X$ a compact space) and $K$ a Lie group with compact Lie algebra, we may w.l.o.g. assume that $W_{j}=V$.
-In fact, in these cases there exists convex $\op{Ad}$-invariant zero neighborhoods in $\fg$ on which the exponential map restricts to a diffeomorphism, yielding an equivariant chart $\varphi$ (w.r.t.\ the the conjugation action on $G$ adjoint action on $\fg$).
+In the case that $G=C^{\infty}(M,K)$ (for $M$ a compact manifold) or in the case that $G=C(X,K)$ (for $X$ a compact space) and $K$ a Lie group with compact Lie algebra, we may without loss of generality assume that $W_{j}=V$.
+In fact, in these cases there exists convex $\op{Ad}$-invariant zero neighborhoods in $\fg$ on which the exponential map restricts to a diffeomorphism.
+This yields an equivariant chart $\varphi$ with respect to the conjugation action on $G$ and the adjoint action on $\fg$.

 Having fixed these choices we set

 Since $(g,h)\in V_{g,h}$, we clearly have an open cover of $G\times G$ and because the indexing set is $G\times G$, we have canonical maps $p_{1},p_{2},p_{3}\from G\times G\to G$ satisfying $p_{a}(V_{i,j})\se V_{p_{a}(i,j)}$ for $a=1,2,3$.